Frequently Asked Questions

 -

 Homes are always the first priority to protect in the event of a wildfire.
 Emergency response plans will be put in place to address wildfire risks and ensure the safety of the project and surrounding areas, and we will be working with emergency management in the area on an ongoing basis.
+The project will incorporate access routes for emergency vehicles, while coordinating directly with local fire departments and first responders to ensure their feedback is reflected in the final project design and response protocols.

 -